daSilva5/Workflow_reproducibility_R.1/README.md

 Acknowledgments

-[Dax Kellie](https://github.com/daxkellie) commented during ESA- Darwin 2023, that the greatest barrier for running published codes is the need to edit all the paths.
+This document was inspired by a talk in ESA-Darwin 2023 by [Dax Kellie](https://github.com/daxkellie).
 It was a talk on improving code reproducibility and introduced me to the packages I discuss in this document.

-That talk inspired me to improve my workflow and try to inspire others with this document.
+This document was also designed as a supplementary material for a talk to my lab group [Dwyer and Associates](https://jdwyer2.wordpress.com/).
+Use it wisely!

 Thanks!